ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 * The accounts are stored on paper, in two or three separate parts, in secure, fireproof safes that are in disparate locations.
 * Use of these accounts is monitored and only used in genuine emergencies.

-#### Design Decisions

-The tables below describe the Emergency access account design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 9 Emergency access account Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Emergency Access accounts | Configured | Two emergency access accounts will be configured in alignment to Microsoft and security best practice.

-##### Emergency access account configuration for all agencies and implementation types
+Table 12 Emergency access account configuration for all agencies and implementation types

 Configuration | Value | Description
 --- | --- | ---